OpenFabrics/sunfish_docs/Sunfish Doc.md

 #### 3.1.3.3.
 Sharing of Storage Resources

 Node-local parallel filesystems (e.g., BeeGFS, Lustre) provide ephemeral scratch space to keep inter-node IO traffic localized.
 In many cases, the best way to implement the back-end block devices for these node-local parallel filesystems is with RAM disks.
 On-demand parallel filesystems are implemented with Management, Metadata Targets, and Object Storage (see the figure below).
 The amount of allocated RAM disk storage must provide enough space to accommodate growth of Metadata and Object Storage stripes.
 Communication between the parallel filesystem components can be performed via Ethernet but is more commonly performed with RDMA to reduce communication latency and improve bandwidth.
-In current HPC and Cloud architectures, the RAM disk block devices are reducing the available RAM for running processesNode-local parallel filesystems (e.g., BeeGFS, Lustre) provide ephemeral scratch space to keep inter-node IO traffic localized.
-In many cases, the best way to implement the back-end block devices for these node-local parallel filesystems is with RAM disks.
-On-demand parallel filesystems are implemented with Management, Metadata Targets, and Object Storage (see the figure below).
-The amount of allocated RAM disk storage must provide enough space to accommodate growth of Metadata and Object Storage stripes.
-Communication between the parallel filesystem components can be performed via Ethernet but is more commonly performed with RDMA to reduce communication latency and improve bandwidth.
-In current HPC and Cloud architectures, the RAM disk block devices are reducing the available RAM for running processes.
+In current HPC and Cloud architectures, the RAM disk block devices are reducing the available RAM for running processes

 In a composable parallel computing system, a better option is to deploy requested RAM disk storage from available NVMe memory blocks, using Machine Learning trained datasets to find the memory that is going to provide the highest IO transaction bandwidth and lowest latency.
 As shown in the figure, CPU cores are matched to NVMe memories through CXL-3.1 spec peer-to-peer network switches.
 Included in the diagram, are block storage devices that are available through the CXL switches for another option.
 IO block transactions are very good candidates for dynamically attached memories blocks, because processes and threads can be placed into an IO wait queue by the OS until the transactions are completed and an interrupt is generated.
 Again, each of these CXL devices and switches potentially have their own hardware manager entities, each of which must be informed of the required configuration details.
 The Sunfish Framework provides administrators a single API through which to manage all these different components.
-In a composable parallel computing system, a better option is to deploy requested RAM disk storage from available NVMe memory blocks, using Machine Learning trained datasets to find the memory that is going to provide the highest IO transaction bandwidth and lowest latency.
-As shown in the figure, CPU cores are matched to NVMe memories through CXL-3.0 spec peer-to-peer network switches.
-Included in the diagram, are block storage devices that are available through the CXL switches for another option.
-IO block transactions are very good candidates for dynamically attached memories blocks, because processes and threads can be placed into an IO wait queue by the OS until the transactions are completed and an interrupt is generated.

 <TBD: Insert figure reference to image below>